garfix/nli-go/doc/remarks.md

+# 2020-07-17

+What is the quantifier for the unquantified noun?

+* Does every woman have _children_? => some
+* What _bike_ did you take? => "what" is an "interrogative determiner"
+* How many _cookies_ did you take? => count them all
+* Can _birds_ fly? => yes, most can, but not this penguin here
+* Pick up _blocks_ => not possible

+I am going to treat the unquantified noun as a noun that lacks a quantifier.
+It will try to match as much as it can, and will make no checks.
+But I will treat it as quantifier, because it is much easier for me to treat all NP's as being quantified.
+The quantifier will get the special atom `none`.

 # 2020-07-14

 Since I need to do something with the order of entities, the thought keeps reocurring that _order_ can be part of the quant: